 Â

-Is there an easier way to build a tabbed SharePoint form?
+Easier way to build a tabbed form in SharePoint

 If you're looking for an alternative approach, don't want to write complicated formulas, deal with clunky UI, or if you want more control over your form, you can check out Plumsail Forms for SharePoint.